19.12.2025

 Should I pay the statement balance or the outstanding balance?

-It’s usually better to pay off the outstanding balance if possible, as it covers all charges, including new purchases.
-Paying the statement balance will help avoid interest on previous charges, but any new purchases will still accumulate debt and could generate interest.
+It’s generally better to pay off the outstanding minimum balance if you can swing it, since that covers everything you owe, including new purchases.
+If you just pay the statement balance, you’ll avoid interest on that last group of charges, but the new purchases will still build debt on your account — and therefore could accrue interest.

 What happens if I only pay the minimum payment?